 The upcry about changing statuary, the names of buildings and other symbols of Canada’s and the United State’s inglorious past, in regard to slavery, Indigenous peoples genocide, the Chinese coolie system, head tax and internment of Japanese people in World War Two is to be expected but really, despite this, its something we need to do.

-Reconciliation is a process and its important as we move into a future we hope will be free of racism, hate and ignorance.
-It puts this ideal into action and helps teach children that racism is wrong and should be a thing of the past.
-It is a promise and commitment to a hate free, nonracist, equal society and culture.
-Its a great, powerful and new idea.
+Reconciliation is a process and it’s important as we move into a future we hope will be free of racism, hate and ignorance.
+It puts this ideal into action and helps teach children that racism is wrong, and a thing of the past.
+It is a promise and commitment to a hate free, nonracist, equal society, and culture.
+It’s a great, powerful and new idea.
 New is hard as first but like veganism, its actually hurt free, harmless and way better for us all.

 Workers dismantle an an obelisk dedicated to the Battle of Liberty Place, which commemorated whites who tried to topple a biracial post-Civil War government.
 Credit Gerald Herbert/Associated Press